-Exhibit Number Exhibit Title 4.1 Indenture, dated as of July 30, 2003, 2003, between the Company and U.S. Bank National Association.
-(1) Form of Note (included in Exhibit 4.1).
-4.2 Resale Registration Rights Agreement, dated July 30, 2003, between the Company, Lehman Brothers Inc., Morgan Stanley & 4.3 Co.
+Exhibit Number Exhibit Title 4.1 Indenture, dated as of July 30, 2003, between the Company and U.S. Bank National Association.
+(1) 4.2 Form of Note (included in Exhibit 4.1).
+4.3 Resale Registration Rights Agreement, dated July 30, 2003, between the Company, Lehman Brothers Inc., Morgan Stanley & Co.
 Incorporated and McDonald Investments Inc. (1) 4.4 Notice of Transfer.
-(1) 4.5 First Amendment to the Amended and Restated Preferred Shares Rights Agreement and Certificate of Compliance with Section 27 Thereof, dated October 28, 2002 (incorporated by reference to the Registrant's Quarterly Report on Form 10-Q for the fiscal guarter ended September 29, 2002 filed with the SEC on November 13, 2002).
-Restated Preferred Shares Rights Agreement between the Registrant and Harris Trust and Savings Bank (incorporated by 4.6 reference to the Registrant's Registration Statement on Form S-4, Amendment No. 2, filed with the SEC on June 10, 1999).
-Certificate of Designation for the Series B Participating Junior Preferred Stock.
-(1) 4.7
+(1) 4.5 First Amendment to the Amended and Restated Preferred Shares Rights Agreement and Certificate of Compliance with Section 27 Thereof, dated October 28, 2002 (incorporated by reference to the Registrant's Quarterly Report on Form 10-Q for the fiscal quarter ended September 29, 2002 filed with the SEC on November 13, 2002).
+4.6 Restated Preferred Shares Rights Agreement between the Registrant and Harris Trust and Savings Bank (incorporated by reference to the Registrant's Registration Statement on Form S-4, Amendment No. 2, filed with the SEC on June 10, 1999).
+4.7 Certificate of Designation for the Series B Participating Junior Preferred Stock.
+(1) 5.1 Opinion of Wilson Sonsini Goodrich & Rosati, Professional Corporation.
+12.1 Statement of Computation of Ratio of Earnings to Fixed Charges.
+23.1 Consent of Ernst & Young LLP, Independent Auditors.
+23.2 Consent of Wilson Sonsini Goodrich & Rosati, Professional Corporation (included in Exhibit 5.1).
+24.1 Power of Attorney (see page 60 of the initial filing of this Form S-3 on October 9, 2003).
+25.1 Form T-1 Statement of Eligibility of Trustee for Indenture under the Trust Indenture Act of 1939.
+(1)

-- 12.1 Statement of Computation of Ratio of Earnings to Fixed Charges. - 23.1 Consent of Ernst & Young LLP, Independent Auditors. - 23.2 Consent of Wilson Sonsini Goodrich & Rosati, Professional Corporation (included in Exhibit 5.1). - 24.1 Power of Attorney (see page 60 of the initial filing of this Form S-3 on October 9, 2003). - 25.1 Form T-1 Statement of Eligibility of Trustee for Indenture under the Trust Indenture Act of 1939.
-(1) - (1) Previously filed.
+(1) Previously filed.